philfung/add-to-homescreen/README.md

    <script>
    document.addEventListener('DOMContentLoaded', function () {

-   window.AddToHomeScreenInstance = new window.AddToHomeScreen(
+    window.AddToHomeScreenInstance = new window.AddToHomeScreen({
-   {
-   appName: 'Aardvark',                                   // Name of the app
+     appName: 'Aardvark',                                   // Name of the app.
+                                                            // Required.
-   appIconUrl: 'apple-touch-icon.png',                    // App icon link (square, at least 40 x 40 pixels)
+     appIconUrl: 'apple-touch-icon.png',                    // App icon link (square, at least 40 x 40 pixels).
+                                                            // Required.
-   assetUrl: 'https://cdn.jsdelivr.net/gh/philfung/add-to-homescreen@1.7/dist/assets/img/',  // Link to directory of library image assets
+     assetUrl: 'https://cdn.jsdelivr.net/gh/philfung/add-to-homescreen@1.7/dist/assets/img/',  // Link to directory of library image assets.
+                                                                                               // Required.
-   showErrorMessageForUnsupportedBrowsers: window.AddToHomeScreen.SHOW_ERRMSG_UNSUPPORTED.ALL, // Show an error message if add to home screen is not supported (e.g.  "adding to home screen is not supported in IOS Firefox, please open this website in IOS Safari instead." or "adding to home screen is not supported on desktop, please open this on your mobile browser instead") Default: window.AddToHomeScreen.SHOW_ERRMSG_UNSUPPORTED.ALL
+     showErrorMessageForUnsupportedBrowsers: window.AddToHomeScreen.SHOW_ERRMSG_UNSUPPORTED.ALL, // Show an error message if add-to-home-screen is not supported for this browser
+                                                                                                 // (e.g.  "adding to home screen is not supported in IOS Firefox, please open this [website] in IOS Safari instead." or "adding to home screen is not supported on desktop, please open this [website] in your mobile browser instead".
+You can also set more granular permissions to show error messages only on mobile browsers and not on desktop browsers, etc)
+                                                                                                 // Optional.
+Default: window.AddToHomeScreen.SHOW_ERRMSG_UNSUPPORTED.ALL
-   allowUserToCloseModal: false,                           // Allow user to close the 'Add to Homescreen' message by clicking outside the modal?
+     allowUserToCloseModal: false,                          // Allow user to close the 'Add to Homescreen' message?
 Not allowing will increase installs.
+                                                            // Optional.
 Default: false.
      maxModalDisplayCount: -1                               // If set, the modal will only show this many times.
-                                                           // Default is -1 (no limit).
+                                                            // Optional.
+Default: -1 (no limit).
 (Debugging: Use this.clearModalDisplayCount() to reset the count)
-   }
-   );
+   });

     ret = window.AddToHomeScreenInstance.show();             // show "add-to-homescreen" instructions to user, or do nothing if already added to homescreen
    });
    </script>
    </body>